KarimBnm/UCI-HAR-Dataset-cleaning/CodeBook.md

 ## Variables of the Tidy Data

-The tidy dataset consists of 11880 observations and 4 variables.
+The tidy dataset consists of 11880 observations and 68 variables.

 The variables are :

 - subjects (numeric) : individuals numbered from 1 to 30
 - activity (categorical) : types of activities (LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS)
-- measurement (categorical) : types of measures (66 different measures, see below)
+- measurement (numeric): mean of measures (66 different variables, see below)
-- mean (numeric) : the mean associated with the measurement

 The measurements are :